keithbuhler/keithbuhler.github.io/README.md

 ## Code

-This is my *eigth* try to create my personal website.
+This site is my *eigth* try to create a page.
 My [first site](https://web.archive.org/web/20130511005256/http://keithbuhler.com) in 2013 used GoDaddy's automatic one page builder.
 It was terrible.
 My [second site](https://web.archive.org/web/20141217142037/http://keithbuhler.com/) used Web Zyro's automatic builder.
 Also not great.
-Ultimately I like more control over content and style.
+Ultimately, I wanted more control over content and style, so I kept searching.

-Philosopher and programming Sith Lord [Dan Sheffler](http://www.dansheffler.com) gave me the idea, the instructions, and (in some instances) the code to get started creating my own site using Markdown.

-The Markdown text files are converted automatically to HTML by an amazing software called [Jekyll.](https://jekyllrb.com/) That HTML is stored on my harddrive and also synced to open source programming community called [Github,](http://www.github.com) which hosts websites for free.

-Over Christmas 2015 I worked compulsively on making the content and organization the data.
-Versions 3-6 were failed attempts at using Github (circularreason.github.io).
+[Dan Sheffler](http://www.dansheffler.com) showed me his site and got me started using Markdown.
+There was a learning curve, but I am tech curious and enjoyed the problem-solving.
+Over Christmas 2015, I worked compulsively on making the content and organization the data.
+Versions 3-6 were failed attempts at using Github (first username was circularreason.github.io).
 Version 7 worked.
 Now it's a work in progress.

 Design-wise, I started with Dan Sheffler's site and made changes inspired by [Baron Peter Von Elswyk](http://www.rci.rutgers.edu/~pdv12/research.html) and [Andrew M. Bailey](http://www.andrewmbailey.com/).
-After learning a lot about CSS, I caved in and forked the [Minimal Mistakes Layout](https://mmistakes.github.io/minimal-mistakes/about/) from designer Michael Rose.
+After learning a lot about CSS by building from the ground up, I started over with the the [Minimal Mistakes Layout](https://mmistakes.github.io/minimal-mistakes/about/) from designer Michael Rose.

 To make your own similar website, if you have zero programming knowledge, will take some work.
 But you can do it.
 Start [here](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).